-We have agreed to purchase a house in Middleton St George.
+I am purchasing a property in Middleton St George.
 One unusual aspect is that the roof has a solar panel.
 Solicitors conducting should look into this right?
 Will my lender Yorkshire BS be concerned?

-As your lender is Yorkshire BS your lawyer must follow the formal instructions contained in Section two of UK Finance Lenders’ Handbook for Yorkshire BS.
-The CML Handbook includes minimum conditions for solar panel roof-space leases, and solicitors are required to report to Yorkshire BS where a lease fails to comply with these specifications.
-The provisions relate to the installation of panels on properties in England and Wales and is not limited to Middleton St George.
+Given that your lender is Yorkshire BS your lawyer must check the conveyancing instructions set out in Section 2 of UK Finance Lenders’ Handbook for Yorkshire BS.
+The Council of Mortgage Lenders’ Handbook contains minimum provisions for solar panel roof-space leases, and lawyers are required to report to Yorkshire BS where a lease fails to meet these requirements.
+The conditions relate to the installation of panels on properties countrywide and is not isolated to Middleton St George.